ghorwin/SIM-VICUS/data/tests/readme.md

 **Identical** means:

-- *Solver statistics (counters)* must be exactly the same, since any change in physical behavior will (alsmost) always change the counters for iterations/convergence and error test failures and steps.
+- *Solver statistics (counters)* must be exactly the same, since any change in physical behavior will (almost) always change the counters for iterations/convergence and error test failures and steps.
-  This is only true if the same platform/compiler is used for building and running the regression tests.
+  This only works if the *same platform/compiler* is used for building and running the regression tests.
   Hence we store test results for different combinations and compiler and platform (see below).

 - Content of result files must be identical (bytewise identical).

 *Note:* solver timings may be different (test suite will be run on different machines).
+This is not a failure criterion but *excessive differences* in simulation durations may hint on something nasty going on inside the numerical engine.
+Sometimes something as stupid as a `IBK_Message` inside an inner loop or a needless string operation.

 **Important:** To get deterministic results we only run the solver in sequential mode, i.e. with: